James B. Adams (professor)

 James B. Adams is a President's Professor at Arizona State University, where he directs the autism/Asperger's research program, though he originally taught chemical and materials engineering there.
 Adams also holds a post at the Southwest College of Naturopathic Medicine and is the president of the Autism Society of Greater Phoenix and the co-chair of the Autism Research Institute's scientific advisory committee.
-He has been featured on Dateline NBC, and received a National Science Foundation Presidential Young Investigator Award from President George Bush in 1996.
-Adams has promoted various discredited or unproven alternative treatments for autism and has made the false claim that vaccines may cause autism in "rare cases," including that of his own daughter.
+He was featured on Dateline NBC in 2006 in a story about his controversial use of chelation therapy to treat autistic children.
+Adams has promoted various discredited or unproven alternative treatments for autism (including chelation therapy) and has made the false claim that vaccines may cause autism in "rare cases," including that of his own daughter.

 Education

 Adams has a bachelor's degree from Duke University in physics (1984), as well an MS (1986) and a PhD (1987) in materials engineering from the University of Wisconsin-Madison.